MuhammedAdwan/SlipAway/SlipAway/README.txt

 15:12 I need to change the layout again for the CRUD Pages  but its working, I edited and I deleted data from the database 17:07 Added the Product page to my navigation bar 18:12 Started adding the search feature to my website, just updated the index method inside the product controller.
 Spent 30 mins on an error with the db set.
 I typed context.SlipAway instead of context.Product :s
+19:53 updated the searching method to pass the name as route data in the URL segment 19:55 put back to string, I forgot i need to add the filtering text 20:00 Added the filtering text field, tried it out and its working properly :D Yuppppi 20:05 Added HttpPost index method to Product Controllers.cs